shadows911/baruf/content/p/otp.md

 First, from *Order of the Phoenix*.
 Ron is here declaring his intention to exert his prefect powers over Gregory Goyle:

-> 'For heaven’s sake, Ron –'
+> "For heaven"s sake, Ron ---"

-> ‘I’ll make Goyle do lines, it’ll kill him, he hates writing,’ said
+> "I'll make Goyle do lines, it'll kill him, he hates writing," said
 > Ron happily.
-He lowered his voice to Goyle’s low grunt and, screwing
+He lowered his voice to Goyle"s low grunt and, screwing
 > up his face in a look of pained concentration, mimed writing in
-> midair. *‘I … must … not … look … like … a … baboon’s … backside.’*
+> midair. *"I … must … not … look … like … a … baboon"s … backside."*

 > Everyone laughed, but nobody laughed harder than Luna Lovegood.
 She
 > let out a scream of mirth that caused Hedwig to wake up and flap her